NeETsuRa/NNPython/README.md

 # NNPython
-Basic examples of Neural Networks in python Usage od numpy
+Basic examples of Neural Networks in python Usage od numpy (with step error information)